 |The IFRS for SMEs Standard is required or permitted||Permitted.|

 |The IFRS for SMEs Standard is under consideration|

 Has the jurisdiction made a public commitment in support of moving towards a single set of high quality global accounting standards?

-IFRS Standards were adopted as the national accounting standards of Guatemala by Resolution of the Extraordinary General Meeting of the CCPA on December 18 2007.
+IFRS Standards were adopted as the national accounting standards of Guatemala by Resolution of the Extraordinary General Meeting of the CCPA on 18 December 2007.
 The resolution may be downloaded from the ‘Virtual Library’ of the CCPA.

-The IFRS for SMEs Standard was adopted, effective 1 January 2011, by Resolution of the Extraordinary General Meeting of the CCPA on 7 July 2010.
-The resolution may be downloaded here:
+The IFRS for SMEs Standard was adopted by a Resolution of the Extraordinary General Meeting of the CCPA on 7 July 2010, effective on 1 January 2011.

 Has the jurisdiction made a public commitment towards IFRS Standards as that single set of high quality global accounting standards?

 The CCPA’s resolutions adopting IFRS Standards and the IFRS for SMEs Standard do not have the force of law.
 ‘General Accepted Accounting Principles in Guatemala’ according to the Código de Comercio (Guatemala Commercial Code Law) refers to ‘Generally Accepted Accounting Principles in Guatemala’, not specifically to IFRS Standards.
 Nor is ‘Generally Accepted Accounting Principles in Guatemala’ defined, though it is often interpreted to mean the tax law.
 Therefore, some companies do not follow IFRS Standards or the IFRS for SMEs Standard but, rather, prepare financial statements based on the tax law.
 Financial statements prepared in accordance with the tax law are regarded as special purpose financial statements.